nhsuk/manage-vaccinations-in-schools/adr/00007-consent-form-starting-url.md

 We will adopt option 3, using a session specific identifier.
 In addition, we'll store the consent form ID in the user session, so that users can't access other consent forms by changing the consent form ID in the URL.
+The consent form ID will form part of the URL, however parents won't be able to edit more than one consent form at a time until designs for how this would work are done.

 ## Consequences